lythscript/.github/profile/README.md

 make the source code openly available under the permissive BSD 2-clause License.

-Keep in mind this is a personal project, not a professional or academic endeavor,so we're not focused on strict coding standards or best practices.
+Keep in mind this is a personal project, not a professional or academic endeavor, so we're not focused on strict coding standards or best practices.
 Feedback is accepted on functionality, performance, and other issues.